algae514/task-master-ai-algae/README.md

 **Usage**: Provide the `projectRoot` parameter with the absolute path to your project directory.

-**Example**: \"Use the init tool with projectRoot '/Users/username/myproject' to set up Task Master\"
+**Example**: "Use the init tool with projectRoot '/Users/username/myproject' to set up Task Master"

 ## Adding New Tools